rkday/rkd.me.uk/posts/concurrent-ruby-and-minitest.md

+---
+layout: default.liquid
-Title: Concurrent-ruby and Minitest
+title: Concurrent-ruby and Minitest
-Date: 2014-12-07 21:22
-Category: Code
-Author: Rob Day
+published_date: 2014-12-07 21:22:00 +0100
-Slug: concurrent-ruby-and-minitest
+slug: concurrent-ruby-and-minitest
+---

 I spent some time earlier today debugging an interesting interaction in Ruby between minitest/autorun and concurrent-ruby, and since none of my searches on it turned up quite the right answer, figured I'd write up my notes.